christineln/accelerometer-color/README.md

 Play with colors by rotating you phone.

-The X, Y and Z-axes of a built-in gyroscope are mapped to a RGB color.
+Using the three axes of the built-in gyroscope to map it to a RGB color on your screen.

 ## Demo
 https://christineln.github.io/gyro-color/